-- NSG 490 Special Topics in Nursing or Related Health Services - CRJ 390 Criminal Justice Specialization - NSG 690 Special Topics in Nursing or Related Health Services
+- EDU 200 Introduction to the Teaching Profession - CRJ 390 Criminal Justice Specialization - NSG 490 Special Topics in Nursing or Related Health Services

 A student seeking experiential learning credit must complete a request form supplying and verifying the information required by the appropriate division (see below).
 The Vice President of Academic Affairs will determine whether the student meets the requirements to proceed with the portfolio.